-SEPTIC SYSTEM: The camp septic system has a warning alarm to advise of possible problems.
+SEPTIC SYSTEM: The Camp septic system has a warning alarm to advise of possible problems.
 If a bell rings continuously near your cottage, please notify the office.
 If it rings after office hours call 603-968-3313 or notify the night watch person.
 See inside cover for additional contacts.

 SMOKING POLICY: SMOKING IS NOT ALLOWED IN ANY RDC BUILDING.
 Smoking is also prohibited in all common-use outdoor areas such as the ball field, main docks and dining hall entrances where children may congregate.
 It is the responsibility of all smokers to ensure that their activity does not interfere with the rights of others to enjoy a clean, safe and smoke-free environment.
-All RDC employees adhere to a strict No Smoking policy on camp grounds.
+All RDC employees adhere to a strict No Smoking policy on Camp grounds.

 STORE & GAME ROOM (ZODIAC): The Camp Store and the game room called "Zodiac" provide a wide variety of items for sale.
-Both are open from mid-June until early September.
+Both are open from June 1 until early September.
 The Camp Store, located at The Commons (map #46) offers clothing and gift items.
-In addition to having a game room with three ping-pong tables and a pool table, at Zodiac (map #47) you can also: rent mountain bicycles, purchase fishing bait, hot and cold beverages, snacks, sundries and rainy day crafts.
-Store and Zodiac hours are posted at prominent locations throughout camp.
+In addition to having a game room with three ping-pong tables and a pool table, at Zodiac (map #47) you can also: rent mountain bicycles, tennis racquets, and pickleball paddles; and purchase fishing bait, hot and cold beverages, snacks, sundries and rainy day crafts.
+The Store and Zodiac hours are posted at prominent locations throughout Camp.
+Both accept checks, cash, or cottage charge as payment.